DevOpsGHZ/M3-Deployment/README.md

 ```

 When we are deplyoing to the production server, all the traffic will be routed to staging server.
 After that 80% of the traffic will be routed to production server.
-This is achieved by modifying the value `route` in the Redis server.
+This is achieved by modifying the value of key `route` in the Redis server.

 ![image](images/alert.png)